Books for changing the world

 Stories of men and women, who risked careers, reputations, and even freedom for truth.

-Bestselling author Nick Turse exposes the shocking true story of the U.S. military’s spreading secret wars in Africa.
+Investigative journalist and bestselling author Nick Turse exposes the shocking expansion of the U.S. military’s covert wars in Africa.

 Diary of Bergen-Belsen